 And they're often invisible.
 These people could be living just down the block, and you'd never know it.
 Many of them never leave their homes.

-Miller's patients include a 55-year-old woman with ALS who can communicate only with her eyes, a 27-year-old former quarterback left quadriplegic after surgery on an Achilles tendon, a 92-year-old woman cared for by her daughter and a severely depressed man who lives alone.
+Miller's patients include a 55-year-old woman with ALS who can communicate only with her eyes, a 27-year-old former quarterback left quadriplegic and in a coma after surgery on an Achilles tendon, a 92-year-old woman cared for by her daughter, and a severely depressed man who lives alone.

 "Now we can afford to see them and take care of them.
 Because they haven't had medical care, they have multiple medical needs and psychosocial needs," she says.
 "It has given us access to a group of people, but more importantly, they have access to us."

-The Affordable Care Act affected Medicare patient coverage, too, Miller says.
-Medicare reimbursements increased in 2014 for people who are disabled or 65 and older.
 But reimbursements declined in 2015 because of sequestration.
-And now Medicaid reimbursements rates starting to decrease as well.
+And now Medicaid reimbursements rates are starting to fall as well.

-Photographer Misha Friedman says he tries to "look beyond the facts, searching for causes, and asking complex and difficult questions."
-His work has been featured by many media organizations, including NPR, The New Yorker, Sports Illustrated, Spiegel and GQ.
+Photographer Misha Friedman says he tries "looking beyond the facts, searching for causes, and asking complex and difficult questions."
+His work has been featured by many media organizations, including NPR, The New Yorker, Sports Illustrated, Der Spiegel and GQ.